Skip to main content

 Sapele: sustainability

-Given their relatively slow growth rates and prized physical properties, many populations of African hardwoods have been historically overexploited — that is, depleted faster than they can be replenished.
+Given their prized physical properties, many populations of African hardwoods have been historically overexploited — that is, depleted faster than they can be replenished.
 Genuine mahogany, in particular, is at risk of becoming commercially extinct due to illegal logging and unsustainable export levels.

 This is where sapele can help.
 Despite being listed as ‘Vulnerable’ in the IUCN Red List in 1998, there are thankfully now protected populations and restrictions on felling in many countries.
 Unlike genuine mahogany, sapele is not listed in the CITES Appendices.